stadium-software/repeater-datagrid-client-side/README.md

 }]
 ```

-5. Drag the "ClientSideRepeaterDataGrid" script into the "Initialise" script and provide the "ClientSideRepeaterDataGrid" input parameters
+5. Drag the "ClientSideRepeaterDataGrid" script into the "Initialise" script and provide the input parameters
    1. RepeaterControlName: The name of the *Repeater* control from the Stadium Designer properties
    2. Columns: The *List* of columns called "ColumnsList"
    3. ContainerClass: The unique class you assigned to the main container (e.g. client-side-datagrid)